Skip to content Skip to footer

 MEASURING THE RADIATION DOSE

-The quantity relevant for discussing the effect of radiation is the absorbed dose.
-In scientific literature, International System (SI) units are used, which is gray (Gy) and sievert (Sv).
+The quantity relevant to discussing the effect of radiation is the absorbed dose.
+In scientific literature, gray (Gy) and sievert (Sv) International System (SI) units are used.

 1 Gy = 100 rad ; 1 Sv = 100 rem